 Leased Proof of Stake

 Leased proof of stake is yet another entry in the basics of blockchain technology.
-In reality, the Waves platform uses this consensus algorithm.
+In reality, the Waves uses this consensus algorithm.
 Furthermore, the process limits the use of power in any way possible.

 Here, smallholders can lease their coin to the network and take part in the consensus process.
 So, there’s no issue of unfair rules in this one.
 As the small coin holders never got a chance in the previous PoS algorithms, here, the full transparency prevails.